Nuix

 Nuix Ltd is an Australian technology company that produces investigative analytics and intelligence software for extracting knowledge from unstructured data.
 The applications of the company's technology reportedly include digital forensics, financial crime, insider investigations, data privacy, data governance, eDiscovery and regulatory compliance.
 As of December 2020, the company's software was reportedly used by 1000 customers in 79 countries.
-The company has its headquarters in Sydney, Australia with offices in Asia, Europe, the Middle East and North America.
+The company has its headquarters in Sydney, Australia, with offices in Asia, Europe, the Middle East and North America.

 History

-Nuix was founded in 2000 with the goal to make vast quantities of unstructured data easily searchable.
+Nuix was incorporated in 2005 with the goal to make vast quantities of unstructured data easily searchable.
 From 2006 to 2016, the company grew from just two developers to more than 400 employees.

 In 2010 Nuix was awarded a five-year contract by the Securities and Exchange Commission.
 In 2014 the company was appointed an Industry Partner of the International Multilateral Partnership Against Cyber Threats.
 In 2017, the Nuix Board of Directors appointed Rod Vawdrey to the position of Chief Executive Officer.
 In November 2020, the company appointed American lawyer and diplomat Jeffrey Bleich as its chairman.
 In December 2020, Nuix listed on the Australian Securities Exchange with an initial public offering that valued the company at A$1.8 billion.
 In October 2021, the Nuix Board appointed Jonathan Rubinsztein to the position of Group Chief Executive Officer.